RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars.md

       difop_send_port: 60023                      #The port number which the difop packets will be send to
       packet_send_ip: 127.0.0.1                   #The ip address which the lidar packets will be send to
   - driver:
-      lidar_type: RSBP             #The lidar type, must be set correctly
+      lidar_type: RS128            #The lidar type - RS16, RS32, RSBP, RS128, RS80
       frame_id: /rslidar           #The frame id of message
       device_ip: 192.168.1.200     #The device ip address
-      msop_port: 1990              #The mosp port of lidar,default is 6699
+      msop_port: 1990              #The msop port of lidar,default is 6699
       difop_port: 1991             #The difop port of lidar, default is 7788
       start_angle: 0               #The start angle of point cloud area
       end_angle: 360               #The end angle of point cloud area
       min_distance: 0.2            #The minimum distance of point cloud area
       max_distance: 200            #The maximum distance of point cloud area
-      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the time stamp
+      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the timestamp
       angle_path: /home/robosense/angle.csv  #The path of the angle calibration file.
-For latest version lidars, there is no need to use this file.
+For the latest version lidars, there is no need to use this file.
     ros:
-      ros_recv_packet_topic: /left/rslidar_packets    #The topic which used to reveice lidar packets from ROS
+      ros_recv_packet_topic: /left/rslidar_packets    #The topic which used to receive lidar packets from ROS
       ros_send_packet_topic: /left/rslidar_packets    #The topic which used to send lidar packets through ROS
       ros_send_point_cloud_topic: /left/rslidar_points      #The topic which used to send point cloud through ROS
     proto: